BonsonW/slow5curl/docs/commands.md

 ### reads

-Print all read IDs from a remote BLOW5 file URL.
+Print the list of read IDs from a remote BLOW5 file URL.

 ```
 slow5curl reads https://url/to/file1.blow5